 The Venice update was a game-changer for most businesses.
 In this update google updated the local searches to include organic rankings.
 This means you would have to optimize your business on both a national level as well as on a local level to ensure that your webpage is ranked better.
 This Google Core Algorithm Update had you adding location into the title page plus the keyword to improve the rankings.
 This was the birth of the keyword vortex as some might say.

 This update was more commonly known as the “webspam update” because the main purpose of this update was targeted against link spam and manipulative link building also called black hat link building.
 Due to this algorithm, the sheer volume of links to your website from low-quality pages wasn’t enough anymore.
-To get higher ranks, you had to work more towards quality content.
+To get higher ranks, we SEO toronto team had to work more towards quality content.

 The pirate update was to end copyright infringement.
 In this update, Google stopped sites that had multiple copyright infringement reports from ranking higher in the organic search results.
 This was a breath of fresh air for many creators as they knew their content was not being plagiarized to get ahead.
 Now Google would not alter the ranking till the reports were resolved, which helped them prevent many content farms from getting high ranks.